You are using Internet Explorer 11 or earlier, this browser is no longer supported by this website. We suggest to use a modern browser.

 Report by the Supervisory Board

-In fiscal year 2023 / 2024 the Supervisory Board regularly advised the Executive Board on the management of the company and continuously supervised its conduct of business.
+In fiscal year 2024 / 2025 the Supervisory Board regularly advised the Executive Board on the management of the company and continuously supervised its conduct of business.
 We satisfied ourselves that the Executive Board’s work complied with all legal and regulatory requirements at all times.
 The Executive Board fulfilled its duty to inform.
 It furnished us with regular written and verbal reports containing up-to-date and comprehensive information on all issues of relevance to the company and the group relating to strategy, planning, business performance, the risk situation, compliance and the sustainability strategy.
 This also included information on variances between actual performance and previously reported targets as well as on budget variances (follow-up reporting).
 The Executive Board continued to report regularly on the development and implementation of sustainability topics.
 In the committees and in full Supervisory Board meetings, the members of the Supervisory Board had ample opportunity to critically examine the reports and resolution proposals submitted by the Executive Board and contribute suggestions.
 In particular, we discussed intensively and examined the plausibility of all transactions of importance to the company on the basis of written and verbal reports by the Executive Board.
-On several occasions, the Supervisory Board dealt at length with the company’s targets, the risk situation – and in this context with cybersecurity in particular –, refinancing and liquidity planning and the equity situation.
+On several occasions, the Supervisory Board dealt at length with the company’s targets, the risk situation and cybersecurity, refinancing and liquidity planning and the equity situation.
 Based on the analysis of the value potential of the group’s businesses and the opportunities and risks of strategic steps, critical operating issues were presented to the Supervisory Board for discussion.
 Where required by law, the Articles of Association or the rules of procedure for the Executive Board, the Supervisory Board gives its approval for individual business transactions.
-Some of the discussions by the Supervisory Board were difficult and on two matters so confrontational that it was only possible to adopt a resolution by using the Supervisory Board Chairman’s casting vote provided for by law.
-On both sides of the Supervisory Board, all members were unanimous that this last resort should be an absolute exception.
-No matter how controversial a discussion might be, the common goal is always to reach a consensus for the good of the company, its employees and its shareholders.
-The Supervisory Board and Executive Board worked together intensively and shared information.
-At 12 meetings of the Executive Committee, the majority of which were attended by Executive Board members and occasionally by external advisors as well, all topics were discussed in detail and meetings of committees and the Supervisory Board were prepared and followed up.
-In addition, in the periods between meetings, the chairs of the Supervisory Board and its committees engaged in a close and regular exchange of views and information with the Executive Board and were informed about major developments.
-Important facts were reported at the latest at the subsequent Supervisory Board or committee meetings.
-Before the Supervisory Board meetings, the shareholder and the employee representatives each held separate meetings to discuss the agenda items.

-The Supervisory Board members are required by law and by the German Corporate Governance Code (GCGC) to immediately disclose any conflicts of interest.
-In the past fiscal year, there were no conflicts of interest relating to Executive Board or Supervisory Board members that would have had to be disclosed immediately to the Supervisory Board. thyssenkrupp assists the members of the Supervisory Board in the organization of the training and professional development measures that the members themselves are generally responsible for undertaking in fulfillment of their duties and provides financial support by assuming the costs of such measures.
+thyssenkrupp assists the members of the Supervisory Board in the organization of the training and professional development measures that the members themselves are generally responsible for undertaking in fulfillment of their duties and provides financial support by assuming the costs of such measures.
 To supplement this, the company offers information events and training sessions on specific topics.
-In fiscal year 2023 / 2024, the Supervisory Board was given an in-depth introduction to the structure and business activity of the new thyssenkrupp Decarbon Technologies segment with its four business areas: Rothe Erde, Uhde, Polysius and thyssenkrupp nucera.
-With external support, it also received training on the topics of “Future sustainability reporting requirements” and “Social sustainability – between compliance and social responsibility.”
-Insights into the thyssenkrupp segments and further training sessions with external support are already planned for fiscal year 2024 / 2025.
+In fiscal year 2024 / 2025, the Supervisory Board concerned itself in depth with the Materials Services segment, supplemented by a tour of the Krefeld site.
+In addition, all members of the Supervisory Board were offered the opportunity to participate in thyssenkrupp e-learning modules on corruption prevention, compliance, antitrust law, data protection and artificial intelligence (AI).
 There is an established onboarding process to familiarize new Supervisory Board members with the thyssenkrupp business model, group structures and special topics.
 The Corporate Office acts as coordinator.
-In addition, it informs new members of the Supervisory Board about their rights and obligations, conducts individual discussions with them and ensures the provision of the necessary documents and authorizations for sharing information via digital channels.
+In addition, it informs the members of the Supervisory Board about their rights and obligations, conducts individual discussions with them and ensures the provision of the necessary documents and authorizations for sharing information via digital channels.

 The members of the Executive Board took part in meetings of the Supervisory Board and its committees; however, the Supervisory Board also met regularly without the Executive Board.